SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

 >#### General
   >
   >- The GPIO based Interrupt Sensor Mode won't function in Sleep mode.
-  >- SPI sensor will only work in PS4 state
+  >- SPI sensor only works in PS4 state.
-  >- Disable ADC if using SPI sensor
+  >- Disable ADC if using SPI sensor.
 >#### ADC
   >
-  >- ADC static mode will read the data from the ADC registers and does not depends on ADC Interrupt.
+  >- ADC static mode reads the data from the ADC registers and does not depends on ADC Interrupt.
   >- ADC static mode only supports SensorHub's Polling mode.
-And it will read 1 sample at a time based on the Sensor Hub Polling Sampling interval
+And it reads 1 sample at a time based on the Sensor Hub Polling Sampling interval.
-  >- ADC FIFO mode will support SensorHub Interrupt Mode.
+  >- ADC FIFO mode supports SensorHub Interrupt Mode.
-  >- To use ADC with High sampling rate increase the number of samples
+  >- To use ADC with High sampling rate increase the number of samples.